Using Foundry to Deploy To Moonbeam¶

 Foundry is an Ethereum development environment written in Rust that helps developers manage dependencies, compile projects, run tests, deploy contracts, and interact with blockchains from the command line.
 Foundry can directly interact with Moonbeam's Ethereum API so it can be used to deploy smart contracts into Moonbeam.

-There are three tools that make up Foundry:
+There are four tools that make up Foundry:

 - Forge - compiles, tests, and deploys contracts